mstmhsmt/rse/README.md

 ## Description

 This is a replication package of the experiments conducted for the paper "_Phylogenetic Analysis of Reticulate Software Evolution_" by Akira Mori and Masatomo Hashimoto.
-The source code is available at a [GitHub repository](https://github.com/mstmhsmt/rse).
+The source code is available [here](https://github.com/mstmhsmt/rse).

 The experiments ware conducted on the following projects.